adamliesko/retry/README.md

 ## Usage

-In the simplest and default configuration, with 10 retries it is only about creating a new Retryer and calling Do, with the desired function.
+In the simplest and default configuration, with 10 retries it is only about calling package level function `Do()`, with the desired function.
 If the failed function fails after 10 retries a custom error of Max Attempts reached is returned.
-Before each call of Retryer's Do() it's state is reset, which makes the Retryer reusable.
+An alternative is using a reusable Retryer value, which will be reset after each `Do()` method call.
 ```go

 import "external"